 But a large majority of Producers start implementing contracts straight out of the gate or learn the hard way after getting burned once or twice.

 Contracts will tend to grow larger with experience as bad business deals uncover the need to protect not only yourself, but potential clients and most of all, time involved.

 What are the two most important video production contract lessons?

 There’s two big lessons to remember when dealing in any contract.

 1. Be wary of video production companies who fail to present some form of agreement.

-- There are some acceptions to this notion including basic video camera rentals.
-But if a video production company does not operate with terms and conditions then chances of them being a student / young inexperienced filmmaker are pretty high!
+- There are some exceptions to this notion including basic video camera rentals.
+But if a video production company does not operate with terms and conditions then chances of them being unqualified are high.

-- If the Client doesn't have any ?'s that is one thing, but if you the Producer has to constantly remind the Client to send a signed version of the agreement back to you prior to production initiation, WATCH OUT!!
+- If the Client doesn't have any questions, that is one thing, but if YOU the Producer has to constantly remind the Client to send a signed version of the agreement back to you prior to a production initiation, WATCH OUT!!